Titanium powder: Emerging technologies

 Work is progressing on bypassing the conventional route of atomising wrought feedstock or sponge and the inherent cost associated with the traditional Kroll process.
 Several of these processes, such as the FFC, MER Corporation, OS, Ginatta, and BHP Billiton processes, rely on the electrolytic reduction of TiO2 (a cheap and abundant material) to form titanium metal.
 So far, no material from these processes has been sold commercially on the open market, and cost models have yet to be published, but they offer the possibility of inexpensive titanium powder in the near future.
 The countries that have such facilities to generate titanium sponge are Saudi Arabia, China, Japan, Russia, Kazakhstan, the USA, Ukraine, and India.
 The Titanium Sponge Plant in India is the only one in the world that can undertake all the different activities of manufacturing aerospace-grade titanium sponge under one roof.

+Environmental impact

+A prospective life cycle assessment of titanium powder atomization technologies, projecting EIGA and plasma rotating electrode process (PREP) to 2035, found that future EIGA is expected to consume approximately 50% less electricity and 98% less argon than future PREP for the production of Ti-6Al-4V powder.
+Both technologies are projected to achieve significant reductions in environmental impact compared to current atomization practices, driven by anticipated improvements in reactor design, argon recovery, and energy efficiency.

+Powder reuse and recycling

+In powder bed fusion, a large fraction of the powder bed is not melted in each build and can be recovered for reuse, making powder recycling a significant factor in the cost and sustainability of titanium additive manufacturing.
+Recycled Ti-6Al-4V powder gradually accumulates oxygen, loses some of its fine fraction, and shows reduced flowability with repeated build cycles, so reuse strategies must account for the powder's full history.
+Studies of Ti-6Al-4V recycling in laser powder bed fusion have shown that controlled reuse, with appropriate sieving and blending of recovered powder with virgin powder, can maintain acceptable mechanical properties while reducing material waste and cost.